-Considering communication as one of the main resources for a current professional, especially in the fields of leadership and bearing in mind that, with some exceptions, it is common to find great problems in the business world and in professionals with good training, related to verbal communication, which are reflected in the personal, in organizations and institutions.
-The course fills this gap, not only for financial educators, but also for professionals in general.
+Communication is one of the main resources for a current professional, especially in the fields of leadership.
+With some exceptions, it is common to find great problems related to verbal communication in the business world and in professionals with good training thus reflecting in organizations and institutions.
+The course fills this gap not only for financial educators but also for professionals in general.